bstiffler582/NEM_2024_SDT/lab_git_jenkins.md

 >None of us are strangers to comprehensive testing of our PLC programs.
 However, the mindset of developing software modules *around* their ability to be tested (often called TDD - Test Driven Development) is a relatively novel strategy - especially for "device-level" programmers like us.

+Let's add some automated tests to our TwinCAT project.

+**Unit Tests** are the easiest to describe and implement, because they test an individual *unit* of code and nothing more.
+Once multiple modules, components or execution paths become involved, it is no longer a *unit* test, and instead something else (most likely an *integration* test).
+There are a handful of community-developed unit testing frameworks available for TwinCAT that provide a wide range of features.
+For ease of demonstration, we will use the bare-bones "test framework" library included in this repository.

+Clone or download the library project and add it to your solution.

 > Be sure to read in the runtime configuration and set appropriately for your local target.